We've been featured in:

 Pothole Compensation Payouts For Injuries

 If you make a successful pothole injury claim, you will receive general damages.
-This is the first of two potential heads of claim, and it covers the injuries you suffered because of the pothole damage, as well as loss of amenity.
+This is the first of 2 potential heads of claim, and it covers the injuries you suffered because of the pothole damage, as well as loss of amenity (the impact on your daily life).

 For example, you might suffer a severe neck injury after hitting a pothole.
 Under general damages, you could claim compensation for the pain and suffering caused by the neck injury, as well as loss of enjoyment of things like hobbies.

 This head of pothole claims is usually valued with help from the Judicial College Guidelines (JCG).
-Professionals refer to this document because it contains guideline compensation amounts for different mental and physical injuries.
+Professionals refer to this document because it contains guideline compensation brackets for different mental and physical injuries.

-In the table below, you can see some examples of these guidelines as they may relate to compensation for pothole damage.
-Please note that the first entry hasn’t been taken from the JCG.
+In the table below, you can see some of these guideline brackets.
+Please note that the first entry hasn’t been taken from the JCG and the table doesn’t guarantee compensation.

 Type of InjurySeverityAmount